inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	Now she speaks rapidly.
 "Do you know *why* you want to program?"
 	He shakes his head.
 He hasn't the faintest idea.
 	"For the sheer *joy* of programming!" she cries triumphantly.
-"The joy of the parent, the artist, the craftsman.
+"The joy of the pnt, the artist, the craftsman.
 "You take a program, born weak and impotent as a dimly-realized solution.
 You nurture the program and guide it down the right path, building, watching it grow ever stronger.
 Sometimes you paint with tiny strokes, a keystroke added here,